Get Google Sitelinks for Your Snippets (Organic and Paid)

 Searchbox for sitelinks

-Here’s how the search box looks for the Wayfair search query.
+Here’s an example of how the search box appears for a search query about Wayfair:

 results from snippet feature